 Research has shown that around 41% of dogs and 32% of cats are overweight to some degree.
-An overweight pet is at risk from a whole range of problems including diabetes mellitus, heart disease, skin complaints, breathing difficulties and arthritis.
+An overweight pet is at risk from a whole range of problems including diabetes, heart disease, skin complaints, breathing difficulties and arthritis.

 Weight gain in pets is normally the result of an increase in body fat.
 This is most commonly caused by a pet eating too much, especially when combined with a lack of exercise.
 If more energy is being gained from food than is being used, the surplus will be stored in the body as fat.